syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/031_Hypr/README.md

 * `hypr-audit-trail()`: is a source driver that pulls messages from the Hypr API, associated to any RP Application ID.
 * `hypr-app-audit-trail()`: is a source driver that pulls messages from the Hypr API, but only those associated to a specific RP Application ID.

-**Note:** Applications that are registered after syslog-ng is started are not recognized.
+Applications that are registered after syslog-ng is started are not recognized.
 {: .notice--primary}

 ## Hyper Audit Trail